This post may contain affiliate links. Please read our disclosure policy.

 peanut butter bars ingredients on a kitchen counter.

-If you have any ingredients leftover from this peanut butter bars recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this easy peanut butter bars recipe, check out our Leftover Ingredients Recipe Finder.

 Recipe Variations